Reporting

 CORSIA Reporting and Non-CO2 Effects

-CORSIA reporting for German and European aircraft operators takes place together with the emissions report for the EU ETS 1 on 31/03 of the following year.
+reporting for German and European aircraft operators takes place together with the emissions report for the EU ETS 1 on 31/03 of the following year.
 By 30/11, DEHSt will inform the aircraft operators individually about the cancelation obligation under CORSIA resulting from their reporting.

-Aircraft operators must also report on the non-CO2-effects caused by their flights for the first time by 31/03/2026.
+Aircraft operators must also report on the non--effects caused by their flights for the first time by 31/03/2026.
 The necessary monitoring and reporting rules are currently being developed by the European Commission and are due to be published on 31/08/2024..
 There are no plans to impose a reporting obligation for the reported non-CO2 effects up to and including the 2027 reporting year.

 Reporting Process

-As an aircraft operator, you must determine your emissions annually on the basis of your monitoring plan and the Monitoring Regulation and create an emissions report.
+As an aircraft operator, you must determine your emissions annually on the basis of your monitoring plan and the Regulation and create an emissions report.
 It must be checked by a verifier and then submitted to the competent authority by 31/03 of the following year.
 For aircraft operators regulated by Germany, this is the German Emissions Trading Authority (DEHSt) at the German Environment Agency.
 The CO2 emissions established for an aircraft operator for its flights during the previous calendar year are the basis for the "clearance", this is the surrender of emission allowances for the year in question.

 Chart shows the reporting procedure for the aviation sector